uspssavingsniche

 Calculating Your Cubic Tier

 USPS divides Cubic Pricing into five tiers based on cubic volume.
-To find your tier, measure your package's length, width, and height in inches, multiply all three together, then divide by 1,728 (the number of cubic inches in a cubic foot).
+To find your tier, measure your package's length, width, and height in inches — Cubic measurements round to the nearest quarter inch, not up to the next whole inch the way standard dimensional measurements have since July 12, 2026 — multiply all three together, then divide by 1,728 (the number of cubic inches in a cubic foot).

-A package measuring 8 by 6 by 4 inches has a volume of 192 cubic inches, which divided by 1,728 gives you 0.111 cubic feet — that's Tier 1, the cheapest tier.
+A package measuring 8 by 6 by 4 inches has a volume of 192 cubic inches, which divided by 1,728 gives you 0.111 cubic feet — just past the Tier 1 ceiling, so it prices as Tier 2.
 A 10 by 8 by 6 package comes to 480 cubic inches or 0.278 cubic feet, putting it in Tier 3.
 The tiers break down roughly like this: Tier 1 covers packages up to 0.1 cubic feet, Tier 2 up to 0.2, Tier 3 up to 0.3, Tier 4 up to 0.4, and Tier 5 up to the 0.5 maximum.

 Where this gets interesting is when you compare the math.
-A 10-pound box of candles measuring 8 by 6 by 5 inches would cost around $15 to $22 via standard Priority Mail depending on zone.
-Under Cubic Pricing, that same box falls into Tier 1 or 2 and costs roughly $8 to $12.
-Same service level, same tracking, same insurance — 40 percent less.
-The heavier the package relative to its size, the bigger the savings.
+A 10-pound box of candles measuring 8 by 6 by 5 inches is priced by weight and zone under standard Priority Mail, so it gets expensive fast on the longer zones.
+Under Cubic Pricing that same box is 240 cubic inches, or 0.139 cubic feet — Tier 2 — and the 10 pounds inside it stop mattering.
+Same service level, same tracking, same insurance, priced off the box instead of the scale.
+The heavier the package relative to its size, the further the two pricing methods diverge.

 Who Benefits Most

 The ideal Cubic Pricing product is small and dense.
 Think about what's heavy for its size: candles (wax is dense), glass jars of honey or jam, cosmetics and skincare in glass bottles, vitamin supplements, hardcover books, metal tools, ceramic items, and specialty foods.
-If your average product is under a cubic foot in packaging and weighs more than a few pounds, Cubic Pricing almost certainly saves you money.
+If your average product is under half a cubic foot in packaging and weighs more than a few pounds, Cubic Pricing is worth quoting on every order.

 Subscription box companies shipping monthly boxes of curated products are another sweet spot.
 The box dimensions stay consistent month to month, making it easy to calculate the tier once and lock in savings permanently.
-A subscription box measuring 10 by 8 by 4 inches with contents weighing 8 pounds costs dramatically less under Cubic Pricing than weight-based Priority Mail.
+A subscription box measuring 10 by 8 by 4 inches is 320 cubic inches, or 0.185 cubic feet, and it stays in that tier whether the contents weigh 2 pounds or 8.

 Ship smarter, not harder